RetroDECK/ES-DE/INSTALL.md

 `%BASENAME%` - Replaced with the "base" name of the path to the selected ROM.
 For example, a path of `/foo/bar.rom`, this tag would be `bar`.
 This tag is useful for setting up AdvanceMAME.

 `%STARTDIR%` - The directory to start in when launching the emulator.
 Must be defined as a pair separated by an equal sign.
-This is normally not required, but some emulators like standalone MAME will not work properly unless you're in the correct directory when launching a game.
-Either an absolute path can be used with this variable, such as `%STARTDIR%=C:\Games\mame` or the `%EMUDIR%` variable can be used to start in the directory where the emulator binary is located, i.e. `%STARTDIR%=%EMUDIR%`.
+This is normally not required, but some emulators and game engines like standalone MAME and OpenBOR will not work properly unless you're in the correct directory when launching a game.
+Either an absolute path can be used with this variable, such as `%STARTDIR%=C:\Games\mame` or the `%EMUDIR%` variable can be used to start in the directory where the emulator binary is located, i.e. `%STARTDIR%=%EMUDIR%` or the `%GAMEDIR%` variable can be used to start in the directory where the game file is located, i.e. `%STARTDIR%=%GAMEDIR%`.
 If an absolute path is set that contains blankspaces, then it must be surrounded by quotation marks, for example `%STARTDIR%="C:\Retro games\mame"`.
 If the directory defined by this variable does not exist, it will be created on game launch.
+The variable can be placed anywhere in the launch command if the %EMULATOR_ variable is used, otherwise it has to be placed after the emulator binary.

+`%INJECT%` - This allows the injection of launch arguments stored in a text file on the filesystem.
+This is for example required by the Hypseus Singe (arcade LaserDisc) emulator.
+The variable must be defined as a pair separated by an equal sign, for example `%INJECT%=game.commands`.
+The `%BASENAME%` variable can also be used in conjunction with this variable, such as `%INJECT%=%BASENAME%.commands`.
+By default a path relative to the game file will be assumed but it's also possible to use an absolute path or the tilde ~ symbol which will expand to the home directory.
+If a path contains spaces it needs to be surrounded by quotation marks, such as `%INJECT%="C:\My games\ROMs\daphne\%BASENAME%.daphne\%BASENAME%.commands"` The variable can be placed anywhere in the launch command and the arguments will be injected at that position.
+The specified file is optional, if it does not exist or if there are insufficient permissions to read the file content, then it will simply be skipped.
+For safety reasons the arguments file can only have a maximum size of 4096 bytes and if it's larger than this it will be skipped.

 `%EMUPATH%` - Replaced with the path to the emulator binary.
 This variable is used for manually specifying emulator core locations, and a check for the existence of the core file will be done on game launch and an error displayed if it can't be found.
 Normally %EMUPATH% should not be used as the %CORE_ variable is the recommended method for defining core locations.

 `%EMUDIR%` - Replaced with the path to the emulator binary.
 This is a general purpose variable as opposed to %EMUPATH% which is intended specifically for core locations.

+`%GAMEDIR%` - Replaced with the path to the game.

 `%ESPATH%` - Replaced with the path to the ES-DE binary.
 Mostly useful for portable emulator installations, for example on a USB memory stick.